Alex-887/OrnithologyAndroidStudio/README.md

-# Ornithology_Favre_Berthouzoz
+# Firebase version : Ornithology_Favre_Berthouzoz

+Login :
+login :     a@a.com
+password :  123456

+Logout : press the red button on the main menu.
+The main menu is the screen with 3 buttons and a blue bird logo.

 On the welcome screen, you have different features :

-Search by name, where are list of all the birds is available that you click on and its information are inside.
-Search by family, where a list of family that you can click on to view all the bird inside this family.
+Find a bird, where you can see all families and when clicking on it, you can access to a list with all birds and when clicking on a specific birds, you can get its infos.

 The about is a a presentation about the project

 The settings where you can chose your theme.

 On a list (wheter bird or family) :